santhosh-tekuri/notes/algorithms/miscellaneous/sliding_window_maximum.md

 ---

 * use a double-ended queue to represent current window
-* store dequeu elements in decreasing order, to fetch max easily
+* store dequeue elements in decreasing order, to fetch max easily

 consider sliding window `[5, 3, 6]`
 as we move current window to right, 5 and 3 will never be chosen as max